jax-ml/jax/docs/501/transfer-guard.rst

 JAX may transfer data between the host and devices and between devices during type conversion and input sharding.
-To log or disallow any unintended transfers, the user may configure a JAX transfer guard.
+To log or disallow any unintended transfers, you can configure a JAX transfer guard.

 JAX transfer guards distinguish between two types of transfers:

 * Explicit transfers: ``jax.device_put*()`` and ``jax.device_get()`` calls.
-* Implicit transfers: Other transfers (e.g., printing a ``DeviceArray``).
+* Implicit transfers: Other transfers (e.g., printing a ``jax.Array``).

 A transfer guard can take an action based on its guard level: